 In an effort to help our communities during this time, we have created a resource page to serve as a place for island and coastal residents, parents, schools, businesses, and others to access tools that may be useful in addressing some of the key challenges they are facing.
-We will be updating and adding to this page frequently, so we invite you to keep checking back.
-If you are looking for help with navigating any of these resources, please reach out to us at email@example.com.
+If you are looking for help with navigating any of these resources, please reach out to us at firstname.lastname@example.org.

 Guidance on Visiting the Maine Coast

 Looking to visit the coast of Maine this summer?
 Please consult the latest guidance from the State of Maine and Maine Center for Disease Control and Prevention.
-We also encourage you to review anyguidance provided by the community or communities you plan to visit.
-Below is a sampling of guidance to visitors being provided by island and coastal communities, current as of May 12, 2020.
+We also encourage you to review any guidance provided by the community or communities you plan to visit.
+Below are links to information and guidance for visitors being provided by island and coastal communities.

 Community Leadership Resources

 - Leadership in Disruptive Times—Presentations from Waypoints Forum 2020

 Virtual Meeting Tips

 Maine islands have been leading the way in virtual convenings for more than a decade and have important insights to share in this time of moving to engaging online.
 Here are some tools we created to help island schools and other organizations work collaboratively in an online environment.

 - Tips for Virtual Meeting Facilitation—The Island Institute